Susan Meyer, who lives across the street, brought macaroni and cheese.

 - So Susan, is he going to stop seeing that woman?

 - I don’t know.
-I’m sorry you guys, I just… I just don’t know how I’m going to survive this.
+I’m sorry you guys, I just… I just don’t know how I’m going to

 - Listen to me.
 We all have moments of desperation.

-But if we can face them head-on, that’s how we find out just how strong we really are.
+But if we can face them head-on, that’s how we find out just how strong we

 - Susan?
 Susan.
 I was just saying Paul wants us to go over on Friday.